ibm-cloud-docs/appid/rate-limits.md

 # Known issues and limitations
 {: #known-issues-limits}

-{{site.data.keyword.compliance_full}} includes the following known issues and limits that might impact your experience.
+{{site.data.keyword.appid_full}} includes the following known issues and limits that might impact your experience.
 {: shortdesc}

 ## Limits
 {: #limits}

-Rate limiting is used to control the amount of traffic that is coming and going through your instance of {{site.data.keyword.appid_full}}.
+Rate limiting is used to control the amount of traffic that is coming and going through your instance of {{site.data.keyword.appid_short_notm}}.
 By limiting requests or resources, you can protect your applications.